MichalTichy/DotCast/README.md

 # DotCast
-.net podcast server
+.net AudioBook server

 By default folders containg audio files are expected to be if folder ./files .
-Podcast name is retrieved from the folder name.
+AudioBook name is retrieved from the folder name.